Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 <img src='/assets/snake/snake.jpg' alt='Buggy SnAkE for the Js13kGames'>
 <span class="caption">Buggy SnAkE entry for the Js13kGames</span>
 </div>
-After 4 years of slacking off I finally had time, energy and idea to do [another][swift] game for the [Js13kGames][Js13kGames] contest.
-With help from [Bartek][bartaz] we created a glitched version of the classic Snake game.
+After 4 years of slacking off I finally had time, energy and the idea for [another][swift] game for the [Js13kGames][Js13kGames] contest.
+With help from [Bartek][bartaz] we created a glitched version of the classic game Snake.
-I would like to show you(??) the most interesting programming challenges and ideas we came of during development of the [buggy SnAkE game][buggySnake].
+I would like to show you here the most interesting programming challenges and ideas we came across during development of the [buggy SnAkE game][buggySnake].

 <!--more-->

 This year's theme of the [Js13kGames][Js13kGames] competition is `Glitch`.
-We had an idea to create a well known classic game and add some glitches to it.
-We choose Snake because it is one of the easiest game to do in canvas.
-And also because I loved the Snake 2 game originally released on Nokia 3310 phone.
-I used to spend lot's of time mastering it when I was younger, mostly while commuting to school.
+We had an idea to recreate a well known classic game and add some glitches to it.
+We choose Snake because it is one of the easiest game to render in a `canvas` tag and because I loved the Snake 2 game originally released on the Nokia 3310 phone.
+I used to spend lots of time mastering it when I was younger, mostly while commuting to school.
 It was also important to do something that people know and recognise.
 I am aware (also from my own experience) that sometimes people are too lazy to read rules of a new game.
-It is not very practical to do complicated entry for contests like [Js13kGames][Js13kGames], where people want to play and test as many different games as possible.
+It is not very practical to make a complicated entry for contests like [Js13kGames][Js13kGames], where people want to play and test as many different games as possible.

-I think that there is no need to explain the rules of classic Snake in much details.
-Simply as that: player has to control the snake and collect food in order to get more points.
+I think that there is no need to explain the rules of classic Snake in much detail.
+Simply, the player has to control the snake and collect food in order to get more points.
 Our SnAkE version has three additional features though: **glitched graphic**, the **TRON mode** and the **ability to go through walls** in order to get out of the main play board.
 We wanted the game to have a retro graphic style, similar to the classic Nokia Snake.
-We ended up showing (???) the snake just as a line as it was in the old Nokia's 3210 'Snake 1' game.
-The graphical inspiration for bugs was obviously my favourite Nokia's 3310 'Snake 2' version.
-Because of the limited *4 x 8* cells' sizes we were forced to alter a little those original bugs.
-Hopefully they still remind the original ones!
+We ended up rendering the snake just as a line as it was in the old Nokia's 3210 'Snake 1' game.
+The graphical inspiration for bugs was obviously my favourite; Nokia's 3310 'Snake 2' version.
+Because of the limited *4 x 8* cell size we were forced to alter a little those original bugs.
+Hopefully they are still reminiscent of the original ones!

 ### How to program the standard Snake game?

-This post's idea is to focus mainly on the most interesting and little bit more advanced technical details of the SnAkE game.
+This post's idea is to focus mainly on the most interesting and some more advanced technical details of the SnAkE game.
 But in order to understand them, it's important to be aware of how the classic Snake version works:

 ~~~js
 Snake.SNAKE = [];